axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 ## Site structure
 ### Directories
-Content is written in markdown files, which reside in the `/docs` directory.
+Content is written in Markdown files, which reside in the `/docs` directory.
 The files are further organized by category as described in the following table.

 | Directory             | Purpose                                                                                                                                                                                          |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|